-As previously reported, applications for the renewal of PEL 1 and PEL 12 have been submitted to the NSW Government by the Operator Santos.
+As previously reported, applications for the renewal of PEL 1 and PEL 12 are with the relevant agencies for processing.
 To date, no advice has been received from the NSW Government regarding the progress of the renewal applications.

 Operator Santos has continued with a range of activities and meetings relating to government, community, media, stakeholder and environmental matters.